acays/CSE-MonitoringSystem/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-Alternatively you can run the client directly with the python3 client.py hostIP clientIP file_name(set to None if no file is to be outputted) True(if you want to execute stage 3) or False (if you want to execute stage 2)
+Alternatively you can run the client directly with python3 client.py hostIP clientIP file_name(set to None if no file is to be outputted) True(if you want to execute stage 3) or False (if you want to execute stage 2)